No Regrets for Learning the Prior in Bandits: Setting

 \section{Setting}

 We first introduce our notation.
 The set $\set{1, \dots, n}$ is denoted by $[n]$.
 The indicator $\I{E}$ denotes that event $E$ occurs.
-The $i$-th entry of vector $v$ is $v_i$, unless the vector or its index are subindexed, in which case we write $v(i)$.
+The $i$-th entry of vector $v$ is $v_i$.
+If the vector or its index are already subindexed, we write $v(i)$.
 We use $\tilde{O}$ for the big-O notation up to polylogarithmic factors.
 A diagonal matrix with entries $v$ is denoted $\diag{v}$.
-We use the terms \say{arm} and \say{action} interchangeably, based on which better fits a given context.
+We use the terms \say{arm} and \say{action} interchangeably, depending on the context.